 Yes.
 When you begin management with us, you will be able to choose between our Standard and Enhanced Programs.
 You are able to switch between these programs during tenant turnover (but not during an active tenancy period).
 To help you customize your experience with us, we also offer most of our inspections and other services a la carte.
 For more information, please reach out to one of our Sales Managers.

-If you list your property through us, we will collect FMR and LMR on your behalf, remit payments to the agents involved (our standard fee is one month’s rent + HST), then wire you the balance owed to you on your usual remittance schedule (refer to Question #2 for more information about our remittance schedule).
+If you list your property through us, we will collect FMR and LMR on your behalf, remit payments to the agents involved (our standard fee is one month’s rent + HST), then wire you the balance owed to you on your usual remittance schedule (refer to above section called “when and how will I receive the balance of my rental income/my monthly remittance?” for more information about our remittance schedule).

 Yes, you can terminate your contract with 30 days’ notice.
 We appreciate that your circumstances and needs might change.
 While we have clients who have been with us for many years, we also have clients who make use of our services for shorter periods of time.
 However long you are in need of our services, we will be happy to work with you.
 As such, there are no penalties or consequences for terminating your agreement with us.

 Yes.
 Depending on the type of property, we recommend at least one inspection per year, usually conducted in the fall.
 Conducting an annual inspection helps to protect your investment property from common risks and can help you nip unforeseen problems in the bud.
 Every year, we come across and address serious fire deficiencies and defective alarms, as well as less common problems, like un-authorized lock changes and illegal sublets.